Antonio-Rocchia/Configurazioni/README.md

 - More packages are better than fewer packages because it’s easier to decide if I need the --no-folding flag.

 - Use environment variables for secrets to avoid accidentally pushing sensitive information.

+- It's wrong to use a Makefile if all of my target are `PHONY` anyway.
+A setup script is better.